polterguy/lizzie/docs/introduction.md

 {
     public static void Main(string[] args)
     {
-        // Some inline Lizzie code.
+        // Some inline Lizzie code
         var code = "+(10, 57)";

-        // Creating a tokenizer and compiling our Lizzie code. var tokenizer = new Tokenizer(new LizzieTokenizer());
+        // Creating a tokenizer and compiling our Lizzie code var tokenizer = new Tokenizer(new LizzieTokenizer());
         var function = Compiler.Compile<MainClass>(tokenizer, code);

         /*
          * Creating a context object, a binder, and adding up only one
-         * single function to it.
+         * single function to it
          */
         var ctx = new MainClass();
         var binder = new Binder<MainClass>();
         binder["+"] = Functions<MainClass>.Add;

-        // Evaluating our Lizzie function.
+        // Evaluating our Lizzie function
         var result = function(ctx, binder);
         Console.WriteLine($"Result: '{result}'");

-        // Waiting for user input.
+        // Waiting for user input
         Console.Read();
     }
 }
 ```

-In our above example, we have created a Binder with only one single function
+In our above example, we have created a `Binder` with only one single function
 available for Lizzie, which of course is our `+` function.
 Anything you try
 to do besides invoking `+` will throw an exception, because it doesn't contain
 any other functions besides `+`.
 This gives you complete control over